craigmateo/java-programming/README.md

 # Introduction to Computer Programming

-This repository contains course notes and resources for the **Introduction to Computer Programming**.
+This repository contains course notes and resources for **Introduction to Computer Programming**.

 ---